arjunmalpani/boardly-client/README.md

 If this repo will be published publicly, add a `LICENSE` file at the repository root and update repository settings accordingly.

----

-If you want, I can:
-- add a short `CONTRIBUTING.md` template (I created one beside this README)
-- switch `src/lib/axios.js` and `src/lib/socket.js` to use `import.meta.env.VITE_BACKEND_URL` and test the change

 <!-- End of README -->